bestguy/sveltestrap/Readme.md

 </Row>
 ```

-if you prefer the 'sveltestrap' import, you can move the package to DevDependencies so that sapper will parse the es bundle
+if you prefer the 'sveltestrap' import, you can move the package to `devDependencies` block in your `package.json` so that sapper will parse the es bundle

 ```json
 "devDependencies": {